csmpls/cdls/wiki/concepts.md

 ## 4

-[fred dretske - the epistomology of belief](http://link.springer.com/article/10.1007%2FBF00485371) - " example of "tricking" the barometer by putting it in a barometric chamber, or "tricking" the frog by projecting dark spots on the wall. have we really tricked them? do they really have a concept of altitude, or flies, respectively? to have the concept of X, it is not enough to be able to classify Xs and non-Xs:
+[fred dretske - the epistomology of belief](http://link.springer.com/article/10.1007%2FBF00485371) - " example of "tricking" an altimeter by putting it in a barometric chamber, or "tricking" the frog by projecting dark spots on the wall. have we really tricked them? do they really have a concept of altitude, or flies, respectively? to have the concept of X, it is not enough to be able to classify Xs and non-Xs:

 > Unless the information that the X's are X is made available to the learner (or instrument), and it is this information